Chapter 4 The Elmore Farm and the Changing World

 The outside, layout and appearance

 Outside, the yard was filled with weeds that stood head high to an 8-year old boy.
 The two old workhorses in the corral appeared wonderful to the kids.
 Russel, however had not changed his view of horses, and they were the first of the unnecessary things to go.
 There were buildings spread over what seemed a vast area.
-Two large barns, around 5,000 sq. ft. each, to the south of the drive had been converted to bulk grain storage and were filled with wheat.
+Two large barns, around 5,000 sq. ft. each.
+They had been converted to bulk grain storage and were filled with wheat.
+There were more than 40,000 bushels.
+This was the equivalent to an entire year’s crop.
+Farm storage was common so the owner could supplement a poor year with stored grain.
 At the west end of this drive was another barn, now a machine shed with a large central bay and two side openings.
 Several buildings filled the space in between the barns.
 Two chicken houses pleased Mabel, but the chickens inside did not.
 They were white and brown leghorns, notorious for being flighty.
 A huge old rooster with vicious spurs on his legs did not approve of this strange women coming into his domain and attacked each time she came near.
 He succeeded in stabbing Mabel in the knee, a feat that quickly brought about his demise.

-Old barns that have been converted for grain storage
+Old barns that had been converted for bulk grain storage.

 Elsewhere the family discovered a buckboard, a hay wagon and a truck dating from the 1920’s.
 A small structure used to store coal and wood, and two cellars completed the farm site.
 The older of the cellars contained a few empty jars, but had not been used for many years.
 The newer cellar has walls of concrete, clean, free of spiders, and wonderful!
-It was covered with dirt for thermal protection and a wooden cover to limit erosin.
+It was covered with dirt for thermal protection and a wooden cover to limit erosion.
 The top became the favorite lookout station for the family dog.
+It was a fascinating playground.

 During the first few years at the Elmore farm there were many large dust storms.
 Farmers were slowly learning that careful farming practices were necessary to prevent the soil from blowing badly.
-Cultivate the ground less frequently, cultivate around hills rather than up and down in straight rows, During harvest let the straw fall on the ground to hold the soil.
+They learned to cultivate the ground less frequently, cultivate around hills rather than up and down in straight rows, During harvest, let the straw fall on the ground to hold the soil.
 Dust storms were a frequent annoyance.
-During the stronger storms we could not see the coal shed from the kitchen window even though it was only 40 feet distant.
+During the stronger storms we could even not see the coal shed from the kitchen window even though it was only 40 feet distant.
 The dust inside the house was nearly as bad.
-Mabel placed dinner plates on the table 15 minutes before dinner and by the time everyone was seated it was possible to trace a visible line across the dust accumulated on the plate.
+Mabel placed dinner plates on the table 15 minutes before dinner and by the time everyone was ready to be seated, it was possible to trace a visible line across the dust accumulated on the plate.
 The dirt did not delay dinner.

 More than inconvenience, dust could also be dangerous.
 Gene Phillips and wife were driving on dusty afternoon and Gene’s wife wanted to talk to son-in-law Lee Bricky who was plowing.
-She became lost because visibility was so bad.
-She wandered around the field until they could organize a searcxh party.
-Driving was a hazard as the road was oten invisible.
-It is not possible to move safely but stopping assumes no other driver is moving.
+She started walking toward the tractor but became lost because visibility was so bad.
+She wandered around the field until they could organize a search party.
+Driving was a hazard as the road was often invisible.
+It is not possible to move safely but stopping was worse, some other driver will continue moving.

 For a young boy there were always interesting places on the farm.
 The barns provided challenging places to climb.
 Every farm had a junk pile where scrap iron was piled.
 This iron frequently was used to repair some other implement.
 Russel did not like the dirty nesting habits of the numerous English Sparrows so this was a challenge to destroy the maximum number of sparrow nests.